 - Pullovers on an incline bench.
 Use an inclined bench instead of a horizontal bench for pullovers.
 Perform 3 sets of 12 repetitions.
 Hold the last repetition for 5 seconds in order to create an isometric tension on the top of the pectoral muscles.

 7. Do you do chest exercises after a day of rest?

-And the last piece of advice in order to get the best workout: Workout your lagging muscle groups after a day of rest, during which you ate and restored properly.
+And the last piece of advice in order to get the best workout: Workout your lagging muscle groups after a day of rest, during which you you eat and restore properly.